KShatZ/spotify-visualizer/README.md

 - Username:
 - Password:

-<a align="cetner" href="https://spotify.cierio.com">Spotify Visualizer App</a>
+<a align="center" href="https://spotify.cierio.com">Spotify Visualizer App</a>

-If you would like to be able to check out the app with your spotify account you can reach out to me at kirillshats@gmail.com
+If you would like to be able to check out the app with your spotify account you may reach out to me at kirillshats@gmail.com